JeremyBankes/Generic-Webpage/README.md

 # Generic
 ## A generic website template
-A simple website template written with Node.js, Express and handlebars
+A simple website template written with Node.js, Express and Handlebars